grafana/plugin-tools/packages/create-plugin/README.md

 ## Contributing

-We are always grateful for contribution!
+We are always grateful for contributions!
 See the [CONTRIBUTING.md](../CONTRIBUTING.md) for more information.